c-git/c-git.github.io/content/misc/leetcode.md

 I quite enjoy doing leetcode as small contained puzzles that are easy to verify.
 It's also pretty good for trying out a new language in some regards.
 This page is a collection of resources for various purposes:

+# Problem solving tips

+This is a list of tips I want to remember.
+It's likely that there is a more comprehensive list somewhere but I haven't looked for it.
+There are just small techniques to apply.
+Not really a full pattern but just a way to reframe problems.
+If you know of a comprehensive list of techniques like these please tell me about it.
+I'll check it out and link to it if I find it good.
+I included an example problem where the the technique applies.

+- Rearrange formulas into one that is easier to optimize for - [2364.
+Count Number of Bad Pairs](https://leetcode.com/problems/count-number-of-bad-pairs/)
+  - Taken from Hint #2 for problem.
+  > Notice that (j - i != nums[j] - nums[i]) is the same as (nums[i] - i != nums[j] - j).

 # Interview Preparation